 Ever since the truly sublime Monty Python’s Flying Circus sketch “Salad Days”, Sam Peckinpah has been something of a punchline for critics who reduce him to the rampant Novocaine of violence opiating the masses.
 His only proper war film, Cross of Iron, is not a full-throated rejoinder to that criticism, but it certainly problematizes the animating cinematic thrill of, say, The Wild Bunch.
-It’s not an abandonment, though, so much as a rough and rowdy revision, punchy in the typical Peckinpah milieu but more decrepit and alienated from violence.
+It’s not an abandonment of violence, though, so much as a rough and rowdy revision, punchy in the typical Peckinpah milieu but more decrepit and alienated from its bloodletting.

-Ahh, the wonderful world of John Boorman, that perennial cinematic oscillator between the worlds of exhausted greatness (Point Break, Deliverance) and spirited atrocity (Zardoz and Exorcist II).
-The man just eludes categorization, except that all of his films seem to share a pure and unabashed egotism.
+Ahh, the wonderful world of John Boorman, that perennial cinematic oscillator between the realm of exhausted greatness (Point Break, Deliverance) and spirited atrocity (Zardoz and Exorcist II).
+The man just eludes categorization, except that all of his films seem to share a pure and unabashed self-centeredness.
 Yet many of his best films paradoxically stamp themselves in the director’s personality not through baroque visual extravaganzas but through thriller minimalism.
-His greatest achievements are not white-hot screeds effusing shards of discontent or phantasmagorical whirlygusts of excitement.
+His greatest achievements are not screeds radiating shards of discontent or phantasmagorical whirlygusts of excitement.
 Deliverance and Point Break are white-knuckle, certainly, but they are also thoroughly dog-tired, whipped features, spent forces rather than self-propagating fires of combustion.
 Continue reading →

 With Dunkirk making the rounds and tearing up the critics, I’ve decided to review a few (better) alternative WWII films that are not part of the official war film canon, or experience delayed entry to the minds of the public.
 Saving Private Ryan need not apply.